 Symptoms may be quite severe and disabling.
 The pain is usually felt throughout the day and is often worse at night leading to loss of sleep.
 The pain is minimal when the arm is moved through a range of movement and is limited by stiffness, if one attempts to move the arm beyond the limits of the stiffness then the pain is usually intensified.
 The restriction of movement may be asymmetric, ie it may be greater in some direction than others.

-Many treatment options have been used over the years.
+Many frozen shoulder treatment options have been used over the years.
 There is no absolute cure.
 The intensity and duration of the symptoms may be influenced by certain therapeutic manoeuvres.
 When the diagnosis is first made we generally recommend a course of gentle stretching exercises and usually inject the glenohumeral joint (and occasionally the subacromial joint) with an anti-inflammatory agent and local anaesthetic in an attempt to reduce inflammation.
 This may be repeated two or three times and usually results in a significant improvement in the degree of pain and therefore, may make the arm more functional.

 Occasionally if the duration of the symptoms is prolonged, the stiffness severe or the patient is a diabetic then consideration may be given to a surgical release of the lining of the joint.
 This may either be performed by manipulation of the shoulder under anaesthetic or by surgically releasing the capsule using the arthroscope and a cutting electrocautery knife.

-It is important to remember that the overwhelming number of patients the condition will eventually resolve of its own accord and, therefore, will not require surgery.
+It is important to remember that the overwhelming number of patients with the condition will eventually resolve on its own accord and, therefore, will not require surgery.
 It is a particularly frustrating condition, which requires considerable patience.
 Recurrence is unusual, but the opposite shoulder is not infrequently affected at a later date.

 It is however important to consult and seek help from doctors who specialise in shoulder surgery when you feel that you need an intervention.